discord-net/Discord.Net/docs/guides/getting_started/intro.md

 `SendMessageAsync` instance method.
 For the message content, send back a string containing "Pong!".

-You should have now added the following lines:
+You should have now added the following lines,

 [!code-csharp[Message](samples/intro/message.cs)]